TryGhost/Ghost/README.md

 There are two main ways to get started with Ghost:

-1. Working from a VIP Release - these are pre-built zip packages found on vip.tryghost.org.
+1. Working from a Release - these are pre-built zip packages found on ghost.org.
 Installation instructions are below.
 2. Working from the GitHub repo - instructions can be found in [CONTRIBUTING.md](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md)

-### Installing from a VIP Release
+### Installing from a Release

-*Please Note:* VIP Releases are pre-built packages, GitHub releases (tags) are not.
+*Please Note:* Releases are pre-built packages, GitHub releases (tags) are not.
 To install from GitHub you need to follow the [contributing guide](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md).

-1. Once you've downloaded one of the VIP packages, unzip it, and place the directory wherever you would like to run the code
+1. Once you've downloaded one of the releases, unzip it, and place the directory wherever you would like to run the code
-2. Fire up a terminal (or node command prompt in Windows) and change directory to the root of the Ghost application (where config.js and index.js are)
+2. Fire up a terminal (or node command prompt in Windows) and change directory to the root of the Ghost application (where config.example.js and index.js are)
-3.  run `npm install` to install the node dependencies (if you get errors to do with SQLite, please see the SQLite3 instructions below this list)
+4.  run `npm install --production` to install the node dependencies
 4. To start ghost, run `npm start`
 5. Visit `http://localhost:2368/` in your web browser